viktor-sabat/grade-center/README.md

 ## Description

-**Grade Center**: A web application developed with Angular to manage and track student grades.
+A web application developed with Angular to manage and track student grades.
 It provides functionalities to view grades for various subjects, offering a comprehensive view of academic performance.

 ## Technologies Used